Creating Blocks

 php artisan october:migrate

 Awesome, your block is in the builder.
 Now it's time to render it's content.
-You'll need to create some partials under builder/sections
+You'll need to create some partials under `builder/sections` and `builder/columns` to prep the content for rendering.&#x20;

 class="{% if section.css_classes|length %}